Nexis-Network/homepage/content/docs/introduction/branching.md

 Creating a branch does not increase load on the parent branch or affect it in any way, which means you can create a branch without impacting the performance of your production system.

-Each Exzo Network project is created with a root branch called `main`.
+Each Nexis Network project is created with a root branch called `main`.
 The first branch that you create is branched from the project's root branch.
 Subsequent branches can be branched from the root branch or from a previously created branch.

 ## Branching workflows

-You can use Exzo Network's branching feature in variety workflows.
+You can use Nexis Network's branching feature in variety workflows.

 ### Development